akyllly/proje-algo/README.md

 # proje-algo
 Togasbek Talshyn is responsible for Slide <br>
-Temirgaliyev Akyl is reponsible for Theory and information Yessenov Zhassulan is responsible for Implementation of Prims algorithm Yerkinbyek Aishyrakh is responsible for Implementation of Kruskals algorithm
+Temirgaliyev Akyl is reponsible for Theory and information<br>
+Yessenov Zhassulan is responsible for Implementation of Prims algorithm<br>
+Yerkinbyek Aishyrakh is responsible for Implementation of Kruskals algorithm